 2. Crop or varietal adaptability.
 The crop(s) and the variety (ies) to be grown should be selected based on their adaptability to the prevailing conditions in the farm.
 A useful guide is to identify the crops growing in the farm and in the neighborhood.
 An interview of the neighboring farmers will also provide valuable information as to the probability of success, or failure, of growing certain preferred crops.
 Furthermore, it is an advantage to have access to lists of different crops under the various plant classification based on natural adaptation or habitat.

-4. Marketability and profitability.
+3. Marketability and profitability.
 For those who want to engage in cash crop farming or, at the least, ensure financial sustainability, crop selection must consider marketability and profitability.
-This means that the product must have an accessible, stable and robust market.
+In general, this means that the crop to be selected must be high yielding.
+The product, be it the fruit, seed, modified root or stem, flower or foliage or any part, must have an accessible, stable and robust market.
 With efficient labor and use of inputs, the harvest will realize profit to finance the suceeding farm activities or generate substantial return on investment.
 However, market and price are dictated by many factors such as the number of competitors, supply and demand, development of new products, promotional campaign, and agribusiness cycle.

 6. Farming system.
 Crop selection is affected by the system of farming employed, that is, whether purely crop farming or integrated with livestock animals.
 Likewise, the particular crop species to be grown will depend on the crop production practices such as monoculture, multiple cropping, hedge row-strip cropping, and planting patterns.